The 9 Most Important Trout Rigs (With Pictures)

 Final remarks

-This concludes our article on rigging for trout, and hopefully we’ve helped you find exactly the right option for your purposes.
+This concludes our article on rigging for trout, and hopefully we’ve helped you find exactly the right rig for your fishing technique.

-Different trout rigs are ideally suited for different fishing tactics – bait fishing, lure fishing, fishing from shore, fishing from a boat, as well as fishing in diverse bodies of water, ranging from small streams to big lakes.
+Different trout rigs are ideally suited for different trout fishing tactics – bait fishing, lure fishing, trout fishing from shore, trout fishing from a boat, as well as fishing in diverse bodies of water, ranging from small streams to big lakes.

-Now that you understand the basics of what each rig is designed for, this should help you to choose two or three of them that can help you to catch more fish in your local trout fishery.
+Now that you understand the basics of what each of these fishing rigs is designed for, this should help you to choose the best trout setups to help you to catch more fish in your local trout fishery.